-One night during the summer of 2012, Steve Herbeck stood on the dock of Andy Myer’s Lodge and passed around photos of a 35-pound musky.
-It was the second he had caught in as many days fishing in Eagle Lake Ontario, Canada.
-All the musky fishermen were bragging but Steve was the only one with pictures to prove his tale.
+One night during the summer of 2012, Steve Herbeck stood on the dock of Andy Myer’s Lodge and passed around photos of a 35-pound muskie.
+It was the second he had caught in as many days fishing in Eagle Lake, Ontario, Canada.
+All the muskie fishermen were bragging but Steve was the only one with pictures to prove his tale.

 About Eagle Lake, Ontario

-The islands provide a huge variety of reefs, sandbars, and knolls that any musky angler has surely heard tell of.
+The islands provide a huge variety of reefs, sandbars, and knolls that will excite any experienced musky angler.
 For years, there were very few fish in Eagle Lake.
-However, the careful addition of ciscoes, lake trout, whitefish, and walleyes has provided plentiful food to grow the strong musky population that exists here today.
+However, the careful addition of ciscoes, lake trout, whitefish, and walleyes has provided plentiful food to grow the strong muskie population that exists here today.

 The clear waters of the lake allow the fish to easily see the fishermen’s bait; meaning even the amateur angler has the chance to catch a big one.
 Most anglers get in their boats at dawn and stay out until the sun goes down when everyone must leave the water.
 Even trips where nothing is caught are exciting enough to inspire returns to the lake for many years to come.

 Regulations on Fishing Eagle Lake

-Special musky fishing licenses are required to fish lakes and river segments that have been designated as “trophy waters”.
-Eagle Lake harbors three varieties of musky fish, including Silvers, also known as the Wisconsin musky; the Spotted, or Leopard, musky; and the Tiger musky.
-In addition to these, the trophy-sized Northern Pike is found naturally here.
+An Ontario fishing license is required to fish lakes and river segments throughout the Province, including those that have been designated as “trophy waters” like Eagle Lake.
+Eagle Lake harbors three varieties of muskies, including Silvers, also known as the Wisconsin musky; the Spotted, or Leopard, musky; and the Tiger musky.
+In addition to these, trophy-sized Northern Pike abound here.

 The musky season begins on the third Saturday of every June and runs until November 30th.
-Currently, a 48-inch size limit is imposed for all muskies in Eagle Lake, however, a 52-inch limit is under discussion.
-This new limit would mean a keeper would weigh 40 pounds.
+A 54-inch size limit is imposed for all muskies in Eagle Lake, and most anglers release all muskies caught, regardless of size.
 These restrictions are in place to preserve the high quality of sports fishing that we currently enjoy today.